alizafriedman/RobinGood-backend/README.md

 # RobinGood
-A data driven presentation of domestic charities and their financial data
+A data driven presentation of domestic charities and their financial data written in python with flask.

 Check us out here: [RobinGood](https://www.therobingood.com/)